Superior engineering, modern design and state-of-the-art technology are the foundation of what distinguishes a Swiftships vessel.

 Swiftships has carried out co-production activities with the Egyptian Navy for nearly a decade.

-Swiftships co-produced 15 crafts (to-date) on USN HSNC rules at ESRBC yard, and 500 Egyptian labor were trained to gain the necessary experience to construct and maintain EN crafts to meet critical mission requirements.
+Swiftships co-produced 15 craft (to-date) on USN HSNC rules at ESRBC yard, and 500 Egyptian labor were trained to gain the necessary experience to construct and maintain EN craft to meet critical mission requirements.

 BOT program offering has enhanced Egyptian shipbuilding industry and increased localization by establishing a 5x the industrial base.
 Egyptian Shipyard is now capable to build steel and aluminum vessels, repair of up to 70-meter ships, mechanical slipway, floating dock and crane, advances paint systems.

-Shipyard has coproduced over 15 Coastal Patrol Crafts (28 M CPCs) up to date and is further expending its capacity with plans of supplying vessels to African countries.
+Shipyard has co-produced over 15 Coastal Patrol Craft (28 M CPC) up to date and is further expending its capacity with plans of supplying vessels to African countries.

 Swiftships 35m Fast Patrol Vessel (FPV35) is one of the most popular vessels in the world with over 33 hulls built to date.
 Swiftships FPV are considered leaders in the category due to is overall efficiency, high speed and maneuverability.
 We have built FPVs US Air Force, Iraq, Bahrain, Dominic Republic and others.
 Recently we upgraded FPV35 model with the most advanced missile system that will further increase the vessel’s multi-mission capabilities.